sourav-357/sourav-357/README.md

 ---

-## 🔥 Fun Facts About Me
+## 🔍 Fun Facts About Me

-- 🌌 I love learning **tech from scratch** and teaching juniors along the way
+- 🧱 I treat every repo like a startup: MVP, iterate, scale
-- 🚧 I treat each GitHub repo like a **mini startup**
+- ✍️ I log my learning journey in Notion and GitHub commits
-- ✍️ I journal my learnings using Notion + GitHub
+- 🤝 I believe in pair coding, mentorship, and shared growth
-- 🧩 I believe “**Focus + Feedback + Consistency**” can beat any background
+- 💡 I learn better when I **build and teach simultaneously**

 ---

-## 🧩 Final Words
+## 📌 Final Words

-If you scrolled this far — thank you!
+If you made it this far — thank you!
+I’m not from a fancy background, but I’ve got the grit and consistency to get where I want.

-You’re awesome.
-Now let’s build something incredible 💻💡🚀
+> “Every line of code is a step closer to my dreams.
+Let’s build something amazing.”

-> *“Code.
-Build.
-Break.
-Fix.
-Repeat.
-That’s how developers are made.”*
+---